Julie Anthony (singer)

-Through Anthony's extensive repertoire, she demonstrates great conviction, whether it be her rendition of "Amazing Grace" or material ranging from Stephen Sondheim to the Beatles.

 She recorded an album with jazz performer Don Burrows called Together at Last.

 She sang the Australian national anthem at the Opening Ceremony of the 2000 Sydney Olympics with Human Nature.

 Biography

 Early life and career

-Anthony was born to Betty and Les Lush, a sheep and wheat farmer and had an older brother.
-Steven.
+Anthony was born to Betty and Les Lush, a sheep and wheat farmer and had an older brother, Steven.
 She is from a family of aunts, uncles, and grandparents who all worked in the farming sector.
 Les Lush played professional Australian rules football for Glenelg in the South Australian National Football League, playing 34 games and kicking 126 goals.

 Anthony worked on the family farm before deciding on a singing career, citing her musical influences as Ella Fitzgerald and Burt Bacharach.
 She was billed originally in her career under her birth name of Julie Lush.
-She started performing in a local band and won a talent contest and began performing on the TV program The Country and Western Hour hosted by Reg Lindsay.
+She started performing in a local band and won a talent contest, and began performing on the TV program The Country and Western Hour hosted by Reg Lindsay.
 She also appeared in her native Adelaide on The Ernie Sigley Show before performing regularly on The Graham Kennedy Show.

 Anthony married Eddie Natt in 1976 and has two daughters, Talitha and Tamara.